A travel journal is a must-have for any seasoned traveler who wants a personalized memento from their trip.

 What Do You Write in a Travel Journal?

-Travel journals are personal.
-There’s no right or wrong about what to write in them.
-Some people write pages-long essays about every aspect of their trip, while others jot down small details they want to remember later.
+Some people create multiple-page essays about every aspect of their trip, while others jot down small details they want to remember later.

 The options are endless.